 Introduction

-The OpenPEPPOL Message Envelope is a customization of the UN/CEFACT Standard Business Document Header (SBDH) [SBDH].
+The PEPPOL Message Envelope is a customization of the UN/CEFACT Standard Business Document Header (SBDH) [SBDH].
 The customization represents a true subset of the standard XML Schemas and any instance conformant to this specification is also conformant to the SBDH.

-The OpenPEPPOL Message Envelope makes it possible for Access points to:
+The PEPPOL Message Envelope makes it possible for Access points to:

 Route messages without having to access to the business message/data